UBC-STAT/stat-406/syllabus.md

 There will be 5 assignments.
 These are submitted via pull request similar to the labs but to the `homework-<username>` repo.
 Each assignment is worth up to 12 points.
 They are due by 2300 on the deadline.
 You must make **at least 5 commits**.
 Failure to have at least 5 commits will result in a 25% deduction on HW1 and a 50% deduction there after.

 Assignments are typically lightly marked.
-The median last year was 9/12.
+The median last year was 8/10.
 But they are not easy.
 Nor are they short.
 They often involve a combination of coding, writing, description, and production of graphs.

-After receiving a mark and feedback, you may make corrections for up to 50% of lost marks.
+After receiving a mark and feedback, if you score less than 10, you may make corrections for up to 50% of lost marks.
 The revision must be submitted within 1 week of getting your mark.
 Only 1 revision per assignment.
 The TA decision is final.
 Note that the TAs will only regrade parts you missed, but if you somehow make it worse, they can deduct more points.

 **Policy on collaboration on assignments**